Table of Contents

 What many people don’t realize is that a pulled hamstring can also affect the knee.
 But how does a pulled hamstring affect the knee?

 In this blog post, we will discuss the relationship between a pulled hamstring and the knee.
-We will also provide tips for how to prevent this injury from occurring in the future.
+We will also provide tips on how to prevent this injury from occurring in the future.

 The hamstring muscles are a group of three muscles that are located in the back of the thigh.
 These muscles are the biceps femoris, semitendinosus, and semimembranosus.
 The biceps femoris is the largest of the hamstring muscles and it attaches near the back of the knee on the lateral head of the fibula.